“Mademoiselle? You can sit down. Oh, it’s funny, you have goosebumps… is it too cold in there?”

 “… I had no money.”

-The account manager checked all the documents I was asked to bring—proof of address (my most recent Canadian tax assessment), my last three bank statement and a piece of French ID—, realized my Canadian address couldn’t be entered in the system and mistyped my name four times but I managed to open the damn bank account.
+The account manager checked all the documents I was asked to bring—proof of address (my most recent Canadian tax assessment), my last three bank statements and a piece of French ID—, and realized my Canadian address couldn’t be entered into the system and mistyped my name four times but I managed to open the damn bank account.
 Why do I want a French bank account again?
 For convenience, mostly.
 The euro is a strong currency, so why not?